On Atomic Registers and Randomized Consensus in M&M Systems: Atomic SWMR register implementation in general m m systems

-Note that the guard in lines~\ref{wr1}-\ref{wr3} (which is the only place where SWMR registers are updated) ensures that the content of all the SWMR registers in $\mathcal{S}_{L}$ are non-decreasing in the following sense:
+Note that the guard in lines~\ref{wr2}-\ref{wr3} (which is the only place where the shared SWMR registers are updated) ensures that the content of each shared SWMR register in $\mathcal{S}_{L}$ is non-decreasing in the following sense:

 \begin{observation} [Register monotonicity] For all $1 \le i \le m$ and all $p \in S_i$, if $R_i[p] = \langle k, - \rangle$ at some time $t$ and $R_i[p] = \langle k', - \rangle$ at some time $t' \ge t$ then $k' \ge k$. \end{observation}